 Workplace Exposure Limits (WELs)

 Workplace Exposure Limits are the maximum concentrations of hazardous substances in workplace air that employees can be exposed to.
-They are published by the HSE in EH40/2005 Workplace Exposure Limits (updated periodically).
+They are published by the HSE in EH40/2005 Workplace Exposure Limits, which is updated periodically.

 Employers must ensure that exposure does not exceed these limits.
 If monitoring shows that WELs are being approached or exceeded, additional control measures must be implemented.

-It is important to note that WELs represent the legal maximum — they are not safe levels.
+WELs represent the legal maximum.
+They are not safe levels.
 The aim should always be to reduce exposure as far below the WEL as is reasonably practicable.

 For each substance, obtain the Safety Data Sheet (SDS) from the manufacturer or supplier.
 The SDS provides detailed information about the substance’s hazards, safe handling procedures, exposure limits, first aid measures, and PPE requirements.
 Under UK law (UK REACH Regulation), suppliers must provide an SDS for any hazardous substance.